-In this section, I discuss a greyhound's gender and explain how to calculate a bitches' approximate number of weeks out of season.
+In this section, I discuss the gender and breeding lines of greyhounds and explain how to calculate a bitches' number of weeks out of season.

-Dogs are generally more consistent than bitches and thought best suited to sprint and middle-distances.
+Dogs are generally thought more consistent when racing and best suited to sprint and middle-distances.
 There are always exceptions to the rule!

-Bitches on the other hand are much harder to train, as race schedules are continuely interrupted when a bitch comes into season (Ssn) and will be withdrawn from all her racing activities for at least 21 days under GBGB Rule 56 or until the track veterinary surgeon is satisfied she's fit to race.
-Although, usually they can be off the track for at least 8 - 10 weeks.
+Bitches on the other hand are much harder to train, as race schedules are continuely interrupted when a bitch goes into season (Ssn) and shall be withdrawn from all her racing activities for at least 21 days under GBGB Rule 56 or until the track veterinary surgeon is satisfied she's fit to race.
+Although, usually they will be 'off the track' for at least 8 - 10 weeks.

-Once a bitch is retired to the paddock and put to a sire for breeding she becomes a 'brood' and will be called a 'dam' after whelping her first litter.
-When studying form all 'race-goers' will pay particular attention to the 'breeding lines' of all competing greyhounds and should always note when a former 'top class' racing bitch has produced offspring to a 'classic winning sire'.
-Although there can be no guarantees when it comes to breeding, these greyhounds are "bred in the purple" with top class pedigrees.
-These much sought after 'young sablings' may share similar colourings and markings and show 'racing traits' common to either their sire or dam - racing styles, distances etc.
+Once a racing bitch is retired to the paddock and put to a sire for breeding she becomes a 'brood' and will be called a 'dam' after whelping her first litter.
+When studying form all regular 'race-goers' will pay particular attention to the 'breeding lines' of all competing greyhounds and should always note when a former 'top class bitch' has produced offspring to a 'classic winning sire'.
+Although there can be no guarantees when it comes to breeding, these much sought after young saplings with famous pedigrees are said to be "bred in the purple" and will share similar colourings and markings and display 'racing traits' common to either their sire or dam - racing styles, distances etc.

-In UK form books: d = Dog and b = Bitch and is located to the left of the sires name and is preceded by other abbreviated letters referring to a greyhound's colour: bk. d. = black dog, w.bd.b. = white brindle bitch, f.w.b. = fawn white bitch, be.d. = blue dog etc.
+In UK greyhound form: d = Dog and b = Bitch and is usually located left of the sires name and is preceded by abbreviated letters referring to its colour: bk. d. = black dog, w.bd.b. = white brindle bitch, f.w.b. = fawn white bitch, be.d. = blue dog etc.

 In American racing form stats (m) = male dog and (f) = female dog.

 Now check the formlines and enter Dog or Bitch.